Published on 08-Oct-2010

 "The choice of platform has been exactly right, offering high performance, with excellent scalability.
 We consider the SAP applications and IBM Power Systems servers as an investment in the future, which brings our IT infrastructure in line with the business ambitions of the company." - Klaus Hopp, Head of IT, ElectronicPartner

-Business Continuity, Business Intelligence, Business Resiliency, Enabling Business Flexibility, Enterprise Resource Planning, Information Infrastructure, Information Integration, Optimizing IT, Optimizing IT
+Business Continuity, BA - Business Intelligence, Business Resiliency, Enabling Business Flexibility, Enterprise Resource Planning, Information Infrastructure, Information Integration, Optimizing IT, Optimizing IT

 IBM Business Partner: